loteoo/hyperapp-starter/README.md

 > *Disclaimer:*
 This is an advanced and opinionated setup.
-If you're getting started with Hyperapp or JS in general, this might not be for you.
+If you're getting started with Hyperapp or ES6+ JS in general, you can still progressively use it's features.